FAQ: Family Medicine Program

 How does the internal match work?

-After matching to the Family Medicine Program at the University of Toronto, an Open House is held approximately 1–2 weeks after the match results to provide you with more information about each of the different teaching sites.
-Each resident will then be asked to complete a rank list of their preferred teaching site.
-The internal match does not guarantee that residents will b e matched to their preferred teaching site.
-However, the internal match will attempt to match residents and sites based on residents learning objectives and desired breadth and depth of experience.
+After matching to the Family Medicine Program at the University of Toronto, a Virtual Open House is held approximately 1–2 weeks after the match results to provide you with more information about each of the different hospital teaching sites.
+Each resident will then be asked to complete a rank list of their preferred hospital teaching site.
+The internal match does not guarantee that residents will be matched to their preferred hospital teaching site.
 All those matched to the Family Medicine Residency Program will equally benefit from the strong curriculum and academic program offered as part of the experience at the University of Toronto.

 What are the main differences between the teaching sites?

 There are 12 family medicine teaching sites in the Greater Toronto Area stream.
-The Barrie /Newmarket stream is a separate choice with residents selecting either site.
-Residents in the Rural Stream match to one of four sites: Midland, or Orillia (if matched to North York General Hospital in PGY 1) or Grandvalley/Orangeville or Port Perry (if matched to Toronto East General Hospital in PGY 1).
-Residents matched to the Integrated Research stream will be assigned to a site in the GTA stream based on capacity and eligibility to meet the requirements of the program.
+The Barrie or Newmarket stream is a separate choice with residents selecting either site.
+Residents in the Integrated Communities Stream match to one of four mid-Ontario sites: Midland or Orillia (if matched to North York General Hospital in PGY -1) or Orangeville or Port Perry (if matched to Toronto East General Hospital: Michael Garron Hospital in PGY-1).

-Each hospital has a slightly different curriculum with potential for different areas of focus that can be explored by residents.
+Each teaching hospital site has a slightly different curriculum with potential for different areas of focus that can be explored by residents.
 However, the requirements of the College of Family Physicians of Canada are adequately met at every site.
-You will learn more about the individual sites at the interview day and by reading the information available here.
-For more information about the sites you may contact the sites’ chief residents or site directors and administrators who would be happy to answer any questions.
+You will learn more about the individual sites at the Meet and Greet Session and Open House and by reading the information available here.
+For more information about the teaching hospital sites you may contact the sites’ chief residents or site directors and administrators who would be happy to answer any questions.

 Is the program responsive to residents’ needs?